Should they apply and if so, how?

 - Some of our courses need students to submit written work.
 Your child can find out if they will need to do this on our website.

-- Shortlisted candidates will be asked to attend an interview.
+- Shortlisted candidates will be asked to attend an online interview.
 This is an academic conversation with a potential tutor.
 You can find further information on our Interviews page.

 All of these steps help us find the most talented applicants who will really enjoy the way students study here.
+If you are supporting someone thinking of applying soon, here are a few of our top tips:

 - Top school grades are important so encourage your child to study subjects at school that they enjoy and are likely to do well.